-Despite decades of complaints, the ad industry continues to fail at representing Black Americans and other people of color— both within the workforce and in ad campaigns.
-Roughly one-third of the Black community in the U.S. feel like their identities and their stories are underrepresented in ads.
+Despite decades of complaints, the advertising industry continues to fail at representing Black Americans and other people of color— both within the workforce and in ad campaigns.
+Only 32% of Black audiences feel like ad campaigns accurately represent their identity.

-For Black Americans, watching stereotyped, unfamiliar depictions of their community in campaigns leaves them feeling disconnected and disappointed.
-In this article, we’ll look at a few brands that are creating inclusive, impactful ads and share key points to keep in mind for future campaigns.
+In this article, we’ll look at a few brands that are creating inclusive, impactful ads and share key insights to keep in mind for your future campaigns.

 A step in the right direction